tapfortap/Documentation/getting-started.md

 ##  2. Integrate the SDK

-You need to  [download our SDK](https://github.com/tapfortap/SDK/archive/master.zip) and integrate it into each of your applications.
-Follow our step-by-step guides depending on what you'd like to integrate on:
+You need to download our SDK ( [All Platforms](https://github.com/tapfortap/SDK/archive/master.zip) / [Android](https://github.com/tapfortap/Android/archive/master.zip) / [iOS](https://github.com/tapfortap/iOS/archive/master.zip) / [Unity Plugin](https://github.com/tapfortap/Unity/archive/master.zip) ) and integrate it into each of your applications.
+Follow our step-by-step guides depending on what platform you'd like to integrate on:

 - [Android](/doc/android/integration)
 - [iOS](/doc/ios/integration)